ozpc99/My-Recipes/README.md

 - Securely store user data within the database
 - In the future:
     - Automate the mailing list to send out relevant emails to users who have signed up.
-    - Display sponsors/advertising relevant to cooking (this could be user-targeted) or implement a pay wall/subscription service to generate income from the site.
+    - Display sponsors/advertising relevant to cooking (this could be user-targeted) or implement a pay wall/subscription service to generate revenue from the site.

 # The Design Phase
 ## Back-End